 - You’ll need to put a GB sticker on your car too.
 Even if your number plate already has a GB marking.

-- If you only have a paper copy of your driving licence, you may be required to obtain an international driving permit.
+- If you only have a paper copy of your driving license, you may be required to obtain an international driving permit.

 - For British citizens bringing pets into the EU, a pet passport will no longer be sufficient.
 You’ll need an animal health certificate instead.
 You’ll also need to make sure your pets have all required vaccinations.